aditya-3301/aditya-3301/README.md

 - ⚡ Fun fact: ...
 -->

-# Hi 👋, I'm Aditya
+# Hi, I'm Aditya

-Welcome to my GitHub profile! 🚀
-I'm passionate about coding, data, and web development, and I'm constantly learning new technologies.
+I'm passionate about coding, data, and web development, and learning new technologies.

 ---